earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 }
 ~~~

-I can repeat this for `List` and `Retrieve` (full code on github) and I have a working solution.
-(Though there is room for improvement, that I'll get back to in a second).
+I can repeat this for `List` and `Retrieve` (TODO: full code on github) and I have a working solution.
+(Though there is room for improvement, that I'll get back to that later on).

 ## Testing A gRPC Server

 Previously, I had tested my REST service, by starting it up in a docker container and exercising some endpoints via a small bash script `test.sh`.
-And ran it all in an Earthfile in GitHubActions that looked like this:
+I then ran it all in an Earthfile in GitHubActions that looked like this:

 ~~~{.dockerfile caption="Earthfile"}
 test: